Beeeeep!

 A couple of miles ago you finished working 12 hours, right through the night.
 You’re headed for the early class over at the university.
 You know you’re tired, but you had to work and you’ve got to go to school.
 You’ve got to do both because you don’t want to be where you are, right now, forever.

 Stay awake!
 You roll down the windows of your car and let the cold air blow across you.
 Doing that is the opposite of a sleep skill.
-It’s uncomfortable, freezing, but you’ve got to stay awake.
+It’s uncomfortable, and freezing, but you’ve got to stay awake.
 On the way to class, you’re going to get some black coffee and wash it down with an energy drink.

 Like the tree Ansel Adams photographed on a windswept mountaintop in Yosemite National Park, constraints have a way of guiding and shaping you.
 You’re shaped by your environment and the physical realities of your body.
 That’s what’s happening right here, right now.
 You’re right in the middle of a storm, or, maybe, permanent wind like Adams’s Jeffrey pine.